thatrandomguy43/uspl/working-doc.md

 i should probably add rust style tagged unions/enums, they solve a lot of problems at once i will probably have to just panic if accessed wrong, at least for now

+exceptions are cringe (and a super pain in the ass from a compiler perspective i think)